Unboxing LLMs > loading...

 Putting It All Together: The QLoRA Advantage

-Model Size Traditional Fine-tuning LoRA Only QLoRA
+Model Size Traditional FP16 Fine-tuning LoRA Only (FP16 Base) QLoRA (4-bit Base)

-With QLoRA, even a 70B parameter model can potentially be fine-tuned on a single A100 (80GB) GPU, and smaller models like 7B can run on consumer GPUs like the RTX 3090 or 4090.
+With QLoRA, a 70B model potentially becomes fine-tunable on a single A100 (80GB), while models like Llama-2 7B or 13B are well within reach of GPUs like the RTX 3090/4090 (24GB).

 QLoRA in Practice: Implementation Workflow